Dr Mandisa Malinga

 Mandisa recently completed her PhD at the University of South Africa.
 During her studies, she held a split-site Commonwealth doctoral scholarship which covered a twelve months visit at the University of York’s Centre for Women’s Studies, United Kingdom.
 Mandisa’s PhD research project titled ‘Precarious employment and fathering practices among African men’ explored constructions of fatherhood and masculinities among men who look for work on the side of the road in South Africa and how this type of work(seeking) impacts on their roles as fathers.
 Her research interests include identity (gender and race), positive psychology, violence and trauma, family studies and fatherhood, as well as labour market changes and labour policies.

 - Social Psychology & Intergroup Relations

-- First year Qualitative Research Methods and Social Psychology
+- First year Qualitative Research Methods and introduction to Social Psychology

 Room Number: 3.16

 Email Address: Mandisa.email@example.com